Shub-Gautam/Banking-Java-WebApp/README.md

 ## Contributions :
 I welcome all the contributors who wish to help me in this project. fork the repo and start working on it.
-Generate a pull request if you want to merge your code to my project.
+(Preferably create a new branch) Generate a pull request if you want to merge your code to my project.
 Star the repository if you like it.